 Practicalities & Assessment

-The MSc in Strategic Marketing and Practice is a full-time 12-month programme. the programme will develop students’ critical thinking, research and communication skills and, uniquely, will feature consultancy projects and blended learning as a vehicle for learning and as a means of developing further personal skills for later marketing and consulting careers.
+This is a full-time 12-month programme; it will develop students’ critical thinking, research and communication skills and, uniquely, will feature consultancy projects and blended learning as a vehicle for learning and as a means of developing further personal skills for later marketing and consulting careers.

 In Part I, you will need to be available to attend classes and seminars from Monday to Friday (inclusive).
 During Part II of the course, you will be either in a full-time work placement or engaged in full-time active research under the supervision of an academic mentor.

-You will have formal lecture, tutorial and workshop hours.
+You will have formal lectures, tutorials, and workshop hours.
 Outside of this, you will have several project groups for different modules.
 You will be expected to arrange group meetings, etc., outside formal hours.
 You will also be expected to read required texts as well as engage in independent study/research for modules where required.

 Regular cutting-edge guest lectures from visiting speakers will be scheduled and where possible students will have access to advanced master classes on particular subject areas.
 Assessment across the programme will be through a mix of continuous assessment, in the form of individual assignments, group assignments, class presentations and an applied research project, as well as written examinations.
 Students will be given scope to shape their assignments and research project in line with their professional work or specific areas of interest.